sam-n-bell/connexion3-from-llm/README.md

 ## Test Structure

 All test classes inherit from `BaseTestCase` in `tests/base_test.py`, which:
-- Creates a Connexion FlaskApp instance
-- Registers all endpoints from the Swagger spec
+- Gets the underlying Flask app from the Connexion App
 - Provides a test client (`self.client`) to all test classes
-- Uses Flask's WSGI test client (not async)
+- Uses Flask's test client for synchronous testing

 Example test class: